dondealban/tutorial-qgis-maxent/README.md

 Leave the other advanced settings in their default for now.
 Then, click `Run` and wait for the processing to finish.

-3. Once the MaxEnt software completes its data processing,
+3. Once the MaxEnt software completes its data processing:

     - Load the resulting **ASC** files in QGIS from the **`Layer > Add Layer > Add Raster Layer...`** menu.
 Then, change the styling of the raster layer by going to **`Layer > Properties...`** menu, or double-clicking on the layer under the `Layers Panel`.